Under Trump, 'You're fired!' even greets federal prosecutors

 He would know.

 The Southern District of New York, an office older than the Justice Department itself, has long prided itself on the talent of its prosecutors, the import of its cases and an independence from Washington that has earned it the moniker of “Sovereign District.”
-But that hasn't spared officials from being fired by Washington, as both Bharara and Berman have learned in 3 1/2 years.
+But that hasn't spared officials from being fired by Washington, as both Bharara and Berman have learned in the last three years.

 The top prosecutors there have enjoyed an outsize celebrity status, including Rudy Giuliani (later mayor of New York), James Comey (later FBI director) Mary Jo White (later head of the Securities and Exchange Commission) and Bharara himself, who was on the cover of Time magazine before becoming a popular presence on Twitter and legal commentator on television.